IAEA-NSDDNetwork/BetaShape/README.md

 **Electron captures**: [2019MO35] [X. Mougeot, Applied Radiation and Isotopes 154, 108884 (2019)](https://doi.org/10.1016/j.apradiso.2019.108884)

 ## Change history
+#### Version 2.4 (2024/06)
+* Acceleration of electron capture calculations by a factor of 50.
+* An environment variable (`BSINSTALL`) can be defined to run from any directory.
+* Validation of the code on the entire ENSDF database, archive version of January 2024.

 #### Version 2.3.1 (2023/12)
 * A few bugs fixed in generated CSV files.
 * Insertion of a comment line with the code version in updated ENSDF files.